-Counting defines two counters
+Counting defines two counters:

-are called from the main procedure.
+both called from the main procedure.

-State as an in-out global of
+State to be an in-out

 Reset_Red_Counter.
-Hence the message
+So it issues the message requiring that

-Counting can initialize
+Counting can initialize its state.

 Let's remove the abstract state on package

-Let's restore the abstract state on package
+Let's restore the abstract state to package

 Counting, but this time

-providing a procedure
+provide a procedure

-Reset_All calling the initialization procedures
+Reset_All that calls the initialization procedures

 This example is correct.
 Flow analysis computes refined versions of